rubik/pyg/docs/features.rst

     $ pyg shell

 and it will open a shell where you can use all Pyg's command.
-This is particularly useful on system where you need root privileges to installs packages (e.g. Unix): if you need to execute many commands you can fire up the shell and then use Pyg without worrying about root privileges.
+This is particularly useful on when you need root privileges to installs packages (e.g. Unix): if you need to execute many commands you can fire up the shell and then use Pyg without worrying about root privileges.

 See also: :ref:`shell`